 Studies are based on original research, solving the issue raised empirically, theoretically or methodologically.
 In other words, the studies may investigate various concepts or terminology of media and communication studies, or, they may corroborate upon accepted or innovative methodological procedures, or, they may examine different facets of media operation on empirical data.
 The recommended length of the studies is 6000-8000 words, including footnotes and references with an abstract of up to 150 words, up to 10 keywords, and brief information about the author up to 100 words.

 Book reviews introduce and critically evaluate new books emerging within the field of study.
 The author may choose to review one monograph or approach more of them together, usually if close in its key topic, methodology or conceptual basis.
 The book reviews clearly sum up issues dealt with and they use such overview as a basis for further critical investigation.
-The recommended length of studies is 2000-4000 words, including footnotes and references.
+The recommended length of book review is 2000-4000 words, including footnotes and references.

 Interviews introduce inspiring personalities within the media and communication field, both from academia and practical operation: researchers, pedagogues, but also journalists, editors, or media managers.
 The recommended length of the interview is 3000-4000 words including footnotes and references.
 The interviews include brief information about the interviewee.